Framed cohomological Hall algebras and cohomological stable envelopes: Abstract

 \subsubsection{Framed preprojective semistable CoHA}

 The apparent similarity with \eqref{CoHA multiplication maps intro} suggests tentatively defining an algebra structure on

 via the stable envelopes maps \eqref{stable envelope map intro}.
-This construction indeed defines a graded associative algebra structure on $\HhQ$, which we call the semistable preprojective framed cohomological Hall algebra (framed CoHA).
-The choice of the name can be partially understood by observing that the vector space $\HhQ$ consists of cohomologies of Nakajima varieties, which are exactly moduli spaces of framed semistable representations of the preprojective path algebra $\Ci \overline Q_{\text{fr}}/ J_\mu$, but of course, more is needed to justify this definition.
-Namely, one needs to show that the multiplication defined by stable envelopes has something to do with CoHA's multiplication.
-This is indeed the main goal of the article.
+Indeed, this construction defines a graded associative algebra structure on $\HhQ$, which we call the framed semistable preprojective cohomological Hall algebra of $Q$.
+The choice of the name can be partially understood by observing that the vector space $\HhQ$ consists of cohomologies of Nakajima varieties, which are exactly moduli spaces of semistable representations of the preprojective path algebra $\Ci \overline Q_{\text{fr}}/ J_\mu$ of the doubled framed quiver $\overline Q_{\text{fr}}$, but of course, more is needed to justify this definition.
+Namely, one must show that the multiplication defined by stable envelopes has something to do with CoHA's multiplication.
+This is the main goal of the article.
+To accomplish this, we exploit Aganagic and Okounkov's non-abelian stable envelope \cite{aganagic2017quasimap}, a map of $ H_{T_\w}(\pt)$-modules